Authary/exMCDM/README.md

 #Explain the presence of alternatives on the Pareto front<br/>
 Explanation = constructInterpretation(ranks, knowlCrit, knowl, 1)

-#Rank the alternatives according the Condorcet method
+#Rank the alternatives according the Condorcet method<br/>
 newRanks = Ranks(Condorcet(ranks))